-If you live in or near Germantown, or frequent one of the bars, you have heard of the Alcohol and Beverage Control’s recent crackdown on NachBar and a few other establishments in reference to their patios.
-Until recently, the NachBar outdoor patio enjoyed a wonderful reputation as a rowdy-good-time kind of place.
+If you live in Germantown or are one of its many bar patrons, you have heard of the Alcohol and Beverage Control’s recent crackdown on NachBar's and other neighborhood bars' outdoor music and drinking.
+Until recently, the NachBar outdoor patio enjoyed a glowing reputation - a place you can find all your friends on a summer night.

-Now the Germantown residents have taken up in arms for their beloved pubs and have been calling into Councilman King’s office all morning.
-When I spoke to his office, they had already received approximately 20 calls, all of them supporting the bars’ right to allow drinking on their patios.
+Now Germantown residents are up in arms over their beloved pubs and have been calling into Councilman King’s office all morning.
+When I spoke to his office, they had already received 20 calls, all of them supporting the bars’ right to allow drinking on their patios.
 Rob Holtzmann, Councilman King’s legislative aide, said that King’s office is committed to supporting the culture of the area and to protect it from government red tape.
-In fact, Holtzmann says that the Zeppelin Café had a similar problem a little while ago and Councilman King’s office stepped in, and they are now also welcoming comments from the community.
+In fact, Holtzmann says that the Zeppelin Café had a similar problem a little while ago and Councilman King’s office stepped in.
+The councilman's office is now also welcoming comments from the community.

-It seems like everyone is on board to bring the drinks back into the fresh air, but there must have been an issue for this crackdown to begin because the inspection department functions on a complaint basis.
+It seems like everyone is on board to bring music and drinks back into the fresh air, but there must have been an issue for this crackdown to begin.
+The inspection department functions on a complaint basis.
 That means that in order for ABC to show up at your door, someone must have complained.
 ABC says that a rash of inspections have begun because when some bars were cited, they referenced other neighborhood establishments, which then also got cited, starting a chain reaction.
-And in the beginning, someone had to call in to complain about the first place.
+And in the beginning, someone had to call in with a complaint in the first place.

-In this situation, Germantown neighborhood bars are being cited because they do not have the right to allow drinking and live music outside.
+In this situation, Germantown bars are being cited because they do not have the right to allow drinking and live music outside.
 ABC explains that zoning changed in 1971 and from then on bars had to be in commercially zoned areas.
-Germantown is mostly a residentially zoned neighborhood, but existing bars were allowed to continue business with a “grandfathered” license as long as the establishment didn’t go dormant for more than a year.
+Germantown is mostly a residentially zoned neighborhood, but existing bars were grandfathered in and allowed to continue as long as the business didn’t go dormant for more than a year.

-In the meantime, Germantown is abuzz and the outrage is evident, but neighbors are encouraging each other and friends to call Councilman King's office with their thoughts regardless of the stance on the issue.
-Even the NachBar commented on the Germantown-Schnitzelburg page asking everyone to voice an opinion no matter what it may be.
+In the meantime, Germantown outrage is evident.
+However, neighbors are encouraging each other and friends to call Councilman King's office with their thoughts regardless of the stance on the issue.
+Germantown bar NachBar also commented on the Germantown-Schnitzelburg Facebook page asking everyone to voice an opinion no matter what it may be.

 |Patio permissions returning to Germantown [Germantown/Schnitzelburg]|